joviarnandy/Logistics-Performance-Analysis/README.md

     - pick = timestamp when order is picked up by Logistics Provider

-    - 1st_deliver_attempt = timestamp when order is, for the first time ,delivered by Logistics Provider
+    - 1st_deliver_attempt = timestamp when order is, for the first time, delivered by Logistics Provider

     - 2nd_deliver_attempt = timestamp when order is, for the second time because "failed" in the previous attempt, delivered by Logistics Provider